uncenter/uncenter.dev/src/content/posts/pandas-with-nicegui-and-grids.md

 description: How I used a Pandas DataFrames inside NiceGUI's AGGrid.
 ---

 In the process of making my [`chemic`](https://github.com/uncenter/chemic) package, I wanted to make a GUI for it.
-I found [NiceGUI](https://nicegui.io) and for a Python frontend... it's... not too bad.
+I found [NiceGUI](https://nicegui.io) and for a Python frontend it is not too terrible.

 Anyway, I wanted to use a Pandas DataFrame inside a NiceGUI Grid.
 I couldn't find any examples of this, so I thought I'd write one up.